Parsyfall/weather-app/README.md

 - [ ] Run script on shell startup

 ### Optional
-- [ ]  Store emoji in an associative vector
+- [ ]  Use an associative vector for emoji